So You Think You Can Dance (British TV series): Choreography camp

 The acts which the judges sent through to the next round would face "choreography camp".
 This part of the show would consist of whether the judges would like the contestant to continue in the show, to the live shows.
 The top 50 contestants are assigned to groups.
 Which they would be giving the time to spend and choreograph a type of performance the judges would ask for, (e.g. hip-hop, jazz, etc.).
 At the end of which the choreographers and judges chose the top 16.
 This would consist of the performances they give for the judges.
 They would be told straight after their performance if they would continue in the show.
 This is usually done gradually over the course of the entire week, with many contestants being cut from the competition on the very first day, and several more being cut each day, as the contestants are put through many different rounds to test their dance skills as well as their adaptability, learning speed, and stamina.
 Most rounds consist of the entire group of remaining contestants being taught a dance in a specific style (hip-hop, Broadway, and ballroom are among the most frequently-seen styles), and then performing the dance in front of the judges, a handful of contestants at a time.
 Another round consists of group work, where randomly chosen groups of four to six contestants are given a CD with a different song on it.
 Each group's members must then work together to create a choreographed group number for that song, and dance to it the next morning for the judges.
 At the end of this week of auditions, the judges meet and discuss each remaining contestant, to determine who will be chosen for the audience-vote portion of the competition (generally referred to as that season's "Top 20").

 Live shows

 During the live shows stage, each remaining contestant will perform a dance for the judges and the live audience, week after week.
 The public would get choose who they want to remain the competition by voting.
 The bottom two will perform again and then the judges will decide which act they would like to see again in the competition.
 The season finale consists of the top 4, and in addition to their solos, each also dances several other numbers, while being paired or grouped with the other contestants in such a way that "everyone dances with everyone."
 In addition, during the grand finale, contestants who were eliminated that season come back, and that season's favorite dances are showcased.
-At the end of the finale, the winner (the contestants with the highest number of audience votes from the night before) is revealed.
+At the end of the finale, the winner (the contestant with the highest number of audience votes from the night before) is revealed.